Sellers of luxury goods in Mayfair are turning their attention to the Middle East.

 This year they collaborated with Jo Malone London to create an exclusive fragrance especially for Ramadan: Myrrh and Tonka Cologne Intense.

-This was also the first year they curated a Ramadan/Eid edit on the homepage of the Middle Eastern sites.
+In 2019 they curated a Ramadan/Eid edit on the homepage of the Middle Eastern sites.

 Millennials accounted for about 50% of revenues, acording to Deloitte.